cis3296s23/Anaglyph-Letter-Puzzle-Game/README.md

 Required Modules are located in `requirements.txt`

-If this item is not included it can be generated via:
+If this item is not included or is incomplete, it can be generated via:

 ```shell